nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Progress Bar Feature
 The ProgressBarCommand extends NUS To-Do List with a progress bar feature for tracking the progress on tasks in the task list that must be finished by the current week.
 It is facilitated by ToDoListManager, Parser, TaskList, TemporalField, LocalDate and Ui classes.
-It implements the Ui#printProgressBar() operation, which informs the user of their progress using a percentage (up to 2 decimal places) and a bar (where '=' denotes completion and '-' denotes incomplete).
+It implements the `Ui#printProgressBar()` operation, which informs the user of their progress using a percentage (up to 2 decimal places) and a bar (where '=' denotes completion and '-' denotes incomplete).

 Given below is an example usage scenario and how the ProgressBarCommand mechanism behaves in this scenario.

 The user has a task list with 3 tasks that are due this week.
 Among the 3 tasks, 1 is marked as done.
-The user executes the progress command, which will call Ui#printProgressBar().
+The user executes the progress command, which will call `Ui#printProgressBar()`.
 The user now sees that they have completed 33.33% of their tasks and a progress bar to help them visualize their progress.

 ![ProgressBarCommandSequence](images/ProgressBarCommandSequence.png)

-[remember to add the proposed feature part here again]
+### [Proposed] History feature

+The proposed history feature is facilitated by the `Storage`, `TaskList` and `Command` classes.
+Internally, there will be 2 task lists stored - `completedTasks` and `uncompletedTasks`.
+There will be a rework to how marking tasks as done works, a removal of the operation `TaskList#setDone()` and a new command for users to input to the CLI: `history`.

+There will be 2 new operations:
+* `TaskList#markTask(id i)` - Moves the task at id i of `uncompletedTasks` to `completedTasks`.
+* `TaskList#unmarkTask(id i)` - Moves the task at id i of `completedTasks` to `uncompletedTasks`.

+Given below is an example usage scenario and how the history mechanism works.

+Step 1.
+The user launches the application for the first time.
+Both `completedTasks` and `uncompletedTasks` are empty.

+Step 2.
+The user executes `add cg2023 assignment -due 18/12/2023` command to add a task that (s)he has to complete.
+The `add` command causes the task to be added to `uncompletedTasks`.

+Step 3.
+The user executes `mark` command to mark a task that (s)he has completed.
+The `mark` command causes the task to be added to `completedTasks` and removed from `uncompletedTasks`.

+Step 4.
+The user executes `list` command to see what tasks (s)he has still not completed.
+The `list` command causes the tasks in `uncompletedTasks` to be listed for the user to see.

+Step 5.
+The user executes `history` command to see what tasks (s)he has already completed.
+The `history` command causes the tasks in `completedTasks` to be listed for the user to see.

 ## Appendix: Requirements